o-william-white/galaxy_tutorials/dada2_tutorial.md

 * "dada2: learnErrors on data x and data y and others: error rates plot"
 * "dada2: learnErrors on data x and data y, and others"

 However, it is not clear that this step was performed on the forward samples.
-So we need to rename the results in our history to reflect this.
+So we need to rename the results in our history to:
+* "dada2: learnErrors forward: error rates plot"
+* "dada2: learnErrors forward"

 To change the the name of a result in your history:
 * Select the 'pencil' icon
 * Edit the name
 * Save changes

-Change the names as follows:
-* "dada2: learnErrors on data x and data y and others: error rates plot" to "dada2: learnErrors forward: error rates plot"
-* "dada2: learnErrors on data x and data y, and others" to "dada2: learnErrors forward"

 Below the plot produced for the forward reads